mickem/www.nsclient.org/content/blog/nsclient++/2009/2009-03-25/i-disabled-wget/post.md

 Author: mickem
 Status: published

-I disallowed whet since it requires quite a lot of reasources, please respect this and dont "try to get around it" if you have a legit reason for it let me know and I can help you out. and thats you from centron.de!!! :) // Michael Medin
+I disallowed wget since it use up quite a lot of "my" resources, please respect this and don't "try to get around it" if you have a legit reason for it let me know and I can help you out. // Michael Medin